-5. The striped bass fishery has been one of the most important Atlantic coast fisheries for centuries and is one of the most popular recreational fisheries in the Ocean SAMP area.
+4. The striped bass fishery has been one of the most important Atlantic coast fisheries for centuries and is one of the most popular recreational fisheries in the SAMP area.
 Recreational fishermen take striped bass with hook-and-line, whereas in commercial fisheries they are also taken with gillnets, pound nets, haul seines, and trawls.
-In Rhode Island, commercial fishermen also use floating fish traps to catch striped bass, but are prohibited from using gillnets for harvest in state waters.
+In Rhode Island, commercial fishermen also use floating fish traps to catch striped bass.
 In 2006, commercial harvest accounted for 17% of fish removals, while commercial discards of dead fish accounted for 3%.
 Recreational harvest accounted for 45% of removals of striped bass, and recreational discards of dead fish accounted for an additional 34%.
-In Rhode Island, recreational vastly outweighs commercial harvest: in 2008, 732,564 pounds (332,285 kg) were harvested by recreational fishermen whereas 245,988 pounds (111,578 kg) were harvested by commercial fishermen (ASMFC 2008b).
+In Rhode Island, recreational vastly outweighs commercial harvest: in 2008, 732,564 pounds were harvested by recreational fishermen whereas 245,988 pounds were harvested by commercial fishermen (ASMFC 2008b).
 The striped bass populations declined sharply in the 1970s and 1980s, causing many states to close their striped bass fisheries.
 At present, the species is not overfished and overfishing is not occurring (ASMFC 2008a).
-The amount of female striped bass capable of reproduction, known as female spawning stock biomass, was estimated at 55 million pounds (25,000 metric tons) for 2004, which is well above the recommended biomass threshold of 30.9 million pounds (NMFS 2010b).
 Spawning stock biomass in 2004 was 42% greater than the target level (NEFSC 2006a).
 Striped bass are managed by the Atlantic States Marine Fisheries Commission through the Interstate Fishery Management Plan for Atlantic Striped Bass.
 Commercial fisheries are managed through effort restrictions such as size limits and quotas, while recreational fisheries are managed through size limits, bag limits, and fishing seasons (ASMFC 2008a).